 SaaS Economics

-Why Gross Margin Is Destiny in SaaS
+Why SaaS Gross Margin Is Destiny

 A financial statement page on dark wood with a margin line circled in gold and a brass keystone wedge resting on it, lit by a single key light

 The most important number on a SaaS income statement is not revenue.
 It’s the percentage of that revenue you get to keep after the cost of delivering the product.
+That percentage is SaaS gross margin, and it quietly decides almost everything below it.

 Gross margin is the conversion rate from revenue into everything else.
 CAC payback, the R&D and sales budget, free cash flow, and the valuation multiple all sit downstream of it.
 Set the conversion rate, and you have set the ceiling on every line below.

 That is why two companies with identical revenue but 80% versus 55% gross margin are not the same business.
 Each dollar of revenue funds a different amount of growth.
 The high-margin company can outspend, outhire, and outlast the low-margin one on the same top line.
+The most extreme low-margin case is a music-streaming business whose royalty bill structurally caps gross margin near 30 percent, the ceiling examined in how Spotify makes money.

 This piece reads that claim through public filings, not slideware.
 Every company number below ties to a specific 10-K and fiscal year.
 The framing is analytical: how to think about margin as a growth lever, not what to do about any stock.